8 Diciplines (8D) Problem Solving Process

 - Problem prevention

-When the 8D process has been applied, the result is a report showing 'how' and 'why' a solution was arrived at.
-Some organizations will demand 8D reports from their suppliers if there is an issue with a supplied product or service.
+When the 8D process has been completed and recorded, the result is a report showing the 'how' and 'why' a solution was arrived at.
+Some organizations will demand 8D reports from their suppliers if an issue is found with a supplied product or service, for example.

 Discipline 0 (D0): Summary